kjaymiller/Python-Community-News/CODE_OF_CONDUCT.md

 This Code of Conduct applies within the following spaces:

 - On the podcast whether as a guest or in chat
-- When interacting with other community members on GitHub, our Website, or other platforms that are administered by the PYthon Community News Team.
+- When interacting with other community members on GitHub, our Website, or other platforms that are administered by the Python Community News Team.
 - It also applies when an individual is officially representing the community in public spaces.
 Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.